lunarring/tac/README.md

-# tac (Trusty Agentic Chains)
+# Trusty Agentic Chains (tac)

-Trusty Agentic Chains (tac) is a AI-driven coding framework that combines coding agents with empirical verifications (trusty agents).
-The empirical verifications could for instance take the form of unit tests or simulated runs of the software.
-The coding agents implement desired changes in a codebase and the trusty agents verify them, yielding a *block* that can be merged into the codebase.
-Think of it as blockchain for code changes, but actually useful.
+Trusty Agentic Chains (tac) is a AI-driven coding framework that leverages *coding agents* with *trusty agents*.
+Tac employs two classes of agents, *coding agents* who implement desired changes in a codebase and *trusty agents* that yield trust assurances.
+They yield trust assurances by means of empirical verifications.
+For instance, a trust agent could run unit tests or even execute the software and look at it carefully.
+If one of the trusty agents protests, the issue goes back to the coding agents until they fix it for good.
+We coin the result of each successful operation as a *block*, consisting of code changes and trust assurances and ready to be merged into the codebase.
+Thus you can think of tac as a blockchain for code changes, but actually useful.
 For a detailed technical overview of the system architecture and methodology, please refer to our [whitepaper](docs/whitepaper.md).

 > **Warning** ⚠️
 > This project is in **alpha**.
 Interfaces, commands, and features may change without notice.
-Use at your own risk and carefully test before deploying in production environments.
+Use at your own risk and do not use in production environments.

 ## 🏗️ Architecture
 ![Block Execution Process](docs/block_execution.png)